QiufanLin/ImageTranslation/README.md

 ## Train
 > python model.py --method=? --phase=train

+"./examples" only contains a small sample of 32 galaxies.
 For access to the full SDSS and CFHT datasets, please refer to Alam et al. (2015) and Gwyn et al. (2012).

 ## Test/reload a trained model
 > python model.py --method=? --phase=test